 The Texas Behavior Support Initiative was developed by the Statewide Behavior Network to meet the training requirements of TAC 89.1053 and provide foundational information on Positive Behavior Interventions and Supports.
-Statewide campus level core team TBSI training was initially conducted during the 2002-2003 school year.
+TBSI training was initially conducted during the 2002-2003 school year.
 The TBSI online training was created to provide an additonal tool for schools to provide training to the rest of their staff in a way that was efficient and easily accessible.
-The expectation still exists for every campus in Texas to maintain a core team that has been trained in the face to face TOT sessions.
+The expectation still exists for every campus in Texas to maintain a core team that has been trained in the free online training sessions.
 The TBSI training is designed to assist campus teams in developing and implementing a wide range of behavior strategies and prevention-based interventions.
 These skills help educators establish school-wide, classroom and individual student level systems of support.

-Please call Region 4 Registration Services at 713.744.6326 with questions concerning the Free TBSI online trainings.
+Participants must register through Region 4 Education Service Center to receive CPE credit.
+Please call Region 4 Registration Services at 713.744.6326 with questions concerning the free TBSI online trainings and accessiblity.

-*Any staff who may, or has , retrained a child needs the online TBSI training plus an approved restraint training.
+*Any staff who may, or has , restrained a child needs the online TBSI training plus an approved restraint training.